Genesys Co-browse (CE27) for Genesys Engage cloud

 - Chat: Number of chat interactions currently handled by agents

-- Co-browse in Chat: Number of chat with co-browse interactions currently handled by agents
+- Co-browse in Chat: Number of chats with co-browse interactions currently handled by agents

-- (Co-browse in Chat)/Chat, %: Ratio of current number of chat with co-browse interactions to the total number of chat interactions
+- (Co-browse in Chat)/Chat, %: Ratio of current number of chats with co-browse interactions to the total number of chat interactions

 - Web Chat: Number of web chat interactions currently handled by agents

-Co-browse in Web Chat: Number of web chat with co-browse interactions currently handled by agents
+Co-browse in Web Chat: Number of web chats with co-browse interactions currently handled by agents

-- (Co-browse in Web Chat)/Web Chat, %: Ratio of current number of web chat with co-browse interactions to the total number of web chat interactions
+- (Co-browse in Web Chat)/Web Chat, %: Ratio of current number of web chats with co-browse interactions to the total number of web chat interactions

 Current Voice Interactions with Co-browse